PVEC talks crypto mining operation - Claiborne Progress

 Before considering a contract with the startup company, Ball visited a similar operation in nearby Maynardville.
 He says he took a walk around the facility to measure the noise factor, concluding that nothing could be heard past 500 ft. in circumference.

-ANKR agreed to foot the $640,000 startup electrical costs, which have already been secured by PVEC.
-Ball got an attorney who specializes in electrical contracts to insure all contingencies were included in the document.
+PrimeBlock agreed to foot the $640,000 startup electrical costs, which have already been secured by PVEC.
+Ball got an attorney who specializes in electrical contracts to ensure all contingencies were included in the document.

-Specialists were called in to figure the electrical needs and concluded that ANKR’s monthly electric bill for the estimated 20 mega watts of power would come to $750,000 per month.
+Specialists were called in to figure the electrical needs and concluded that PrimeBlock’s monthly electric bill for the estimated 20 Mega Watts of power would come to $750,000 per month.

 Before agreeing to turn on the electric, Ball says he secured upfront the normal two-month deposit plus the estimated first monthly bill, totaling $2.25 million.

 The contract calls for monthly payments of $750,000 in advance.
-If ANKR is more than 10 days late, they will be cut off, he said.
+If PrimeBlock is more than 10 days late, they will be cut off, he said.

 “My number one concern all these years has been providing reliable electric to our customer owners at reasonable rates.
 The money we get from the crypto mining operation will help in postponing any future rate increases by paying for things like tree trimming along our poles and other maintenance costs,” said Ball.